Welcome FAQ Amsterdam Berlin Boston Chicago Denver-Boulder London Los Angeles New York City Ottawa San Francisco Seattle

 What tools are available to help screen attendees and foster engagement?

 By requesting registrants to provide their LinkedIn, Twitter, or Github URLs during registration, the system will automatically pull publicly-available information from those pages.
 This data is used to populate a search and filter interface for quick review of each registrant.
+In addition, attendees are given access to an attendee-only directory where they can connect with other attendees.

 To process a registrant’s RSVP, click either “Attending” or “Waitlist,” and they will receive an email notification: